SynfiniDLT/account-hierarchy/README.md

 more up to date information on modelling account hierarchies in Daml, please refer to the [Daml Finance documentation](https://docs.daml.com/daml-finance/index.html).

-The codebase was developed though research and development at [Synfini](https://www2.asx.com.au/connectivity-and-data/dlt-as-a-service).
+The codebase was developed through research and development at [Synfini](https://www2.asx.com.au/connectivity-and-data/dlt-as-a-service).
 It provides a a generic Daml library to model a register of assets, enabling multi-party workflows between custodians.
 It extends the existing [FinLib](https://github.com/digital-asset/lib-finance) library to support multi-level account hierarchies.
 The core